-As of December 31, 2018, and 2017, we had cash, cash equivalents and restricted cash of \$35.7 million and \$39.6 million, respectively, consisting primarily of bank deposits and money market funds.
-As of December 31, 2018, we had \$31.0 million outstanding under our 2017 Credit Agreement.
+As of December 31, 2019 and 2018, we had cash, cash equivalents and restricted cash of \$223.5 million and \$35.7 million, respectively, consisting primarily of bank deposits and money market funds.
+As of December 31, 2019 and 2018, we had no borrowings outstanding under our credit agreement.
 Such interest-bearing instruments carry a degree of interest rate risk; however, historical fluctuations of interest expense have not been significant.
-As of December 31, 2017, we had no amounts outstanding under our 2017 Credit Agreement.